 Learn more about IU South Bend and Michiana history through our Archives and Special Collections, which is home to four departments:

 We are open to the university community and general public Monday to Friday from 9 a.m. to 5 p.m. in room 206 of the Schurz Library (the rare books room).
 Although appointments are not required, we recommend contacting us ahead of time to discuss your research interests.
-We invite and encourage public, students, staff, faculty, and researchers to use our collections, whether the purpose is for teaching, research, or pure curiosity.
+We invite and encourage all students, staff, faculty, researchers, and the general public to use our collections - whether the purpose is for teaching, research, or pure curiosity.

 Featured Digital Resources